Ryuzii/ryuzii-riffy/README.md

 ## Advanced Options Schema

 Riffy now uses a powerful, focused options schema.
 Only the most important and advanced options are shown below.
-For full details, see the [documentation](https://riffy.js.org).

 ```js
 const riffyOptions = {